 Knowing what styles and patterns best fit your situation is critical to the success of your architecture.
 You’ll learn various integration styles—including event-driven architecture, microservices architecture, microkernel architecture, and service-oriented architecture—and when to use each.
 You’ll then apply your knowledge in real-world small-team exercises, making decisions about which patterns best fit various business needs and requirements.

 Along the way, Neal emphasizes how important soft skills such as leadership, communication, facilitation, and negotiation are to a software architect and demonstrates related techniques, including some core leadership best practices and how to make development teams effective.
-Mark also shares tips for developing a career as a software architect.
+Neal also shares tips for developing a career as a software architect.

 Architecture patterns (cont.)